Heisenberg homology on surface configurations: The Schr o dinger local system

-\begin{theorem}[{Part \eqref{Sch} of the \hyperlink{maintheorem}{Main Theorem}.}] The action of the mapping class group on the Borel-Moore homology of the configuration space $\mathcal{C}_n(\Sigma)$ with coefficients in the Schr{\"o}dinger representation induces a well-defined complex unitary representation of the metaplectic mapping class group:
+\begin{theorem}[{Theorem \ref{athm:universal-central}}] The action of the mapping class group on the Borel--Moore homology of the configuration space $\mathcal{C}_n(\Sigma)$ with coefficients in the Schr{\"o}dinger representation induces a well-defined complex representation of the stably universal central extension $\widetilde{\mathfrak{M}}(\Sigma)$ of the mapping class group $\mathfrak{M}(\Sigma)$:

+lifting a natural projective representation of $\mathfrak{M}(\Sigma)$ on the same space.
+Here, $GL^{\mathrm{bd}}$ denotes the group of bounded linear operators with respect to a certain Hilbert structure. \end{theorem}

+\begin{proof} By Theorem \ref{thm:universal-ce-action}, we have a well-defined functor from the group $\widetilde{\mathfrak{M}}(\Sigma)$ to the category of spaces equipped with bundles of Hilbert spaces.
+Moreover, elements of the mapping class group fix the boundary of $\Sigma$ pointwise, so the action of the mapping class group on $\mathcal{C}_n(\Sigma)$ preserves the subspace $\mathcal{C}_n(\Sigma,\partial^-(\Sigma))$.
+Thus we have a functor from the group $\widetilde{\mathfrak{M}}(\Sigma)$ to the category of pairs of spaces equipped with bundles of Hilbert spaces.